There are three ways to see New York – by road, water, and air.

 If you cancel at least 24 hours before the start date of your helicopter tour, you qualify for a 100 percent refund.

-However, in the case of helicopter tours which part of combo tours, all sales are final and incur 100 percent cancellation penalties.
+However, in the case of helicopter tours which are part of combo tours, all sales are final and incur 100 percent cancellation penalties.

-For instance, if you book a heli Tour + Statue of Liberty cruise, anytime you cancel you lose all your money.
+For instance, if you book a heli Tour + Statue of Liberty cruise, anytime you cancel, you lose all your money.

 When helicopter ride gets canceled